 A background check, indicating a passing clearance, is required prior to entering the clinical education phase.
-A valid Social Security number is required to complete this process.
+A valid Social Security Number or Individual Taxpayer Identification Number is required to complete this process.
+Background checks are required by the program's clinical affiliates.
 Procedures will be provided upon admission.